You know your own body and mind.

 — Onset.
 When did the pain start?
 Was it constant or intermittent, gradual or sudden?
 Did it start after exercise or a fall?
 How long ago?

 — Character.
-What is the pain like?
-Is it dull, sharp, burning or other sensations?
+What’s the pain like?
+Is it dull, sharp, burning or do you feel other sensations?

 — Radiation.
 Does the pain spread anywhere else, like to your ankle or hip?

 — Associations.
 Is there anything else associated with the pain like swelling or redness?